pentagram-lang/pentagram-ideas/plans/memory-management.md

 ### State

-1. Coroutine stacks are managed using one region address, one next address (set to the start of the stack region) plus one dynamic-sized free stack plus a blocks-returned counter

-2. Large heap allocation is managed using one region address, one next address (set to the start of the large heap region) plus one free stack plus a return counter

-3. Medium heap allocation gets a region address and a single next address (set to the start of the medium heap region), and every block size from 64 KiB to 1 MiB (5 sizes) gets its own free stack and return counter

-4. Every small heap allocation block size from 64 bytes to 32 KiB (10 sizes) gets its own next address (set to the start of the medium heap region), free stack, and return counter

-In total, roughly a quarter of a KiB.
+In general, state might need a region address (RG), a next address (N), a free stack (F), a return counter (RT), and a minimum free window (M).
+The free stack is a dynamic-sized array with an upper limit of 65,536 addresses, and the minimum free window is a fixed-size array of 24 counters.

+1. Coroutine stacks: 1 x RG, 1 x N, 1 x F, 1 x RT, 1 x M

+2. Large heap allocation: 1 x RG, 1 x N, 1 x F, 1 x RT, 1 x M

+3. Medium heap allocation (sizes of 64 KiB to 1 MiB): 1 x RG, 1 x N, 5 x F, 5 x RT, 5 x M

+4. Small heap allocation (sizes of 64 bytes to 32 KiB): 10 x N, 10 x F, 10 x RT

+In total, close to 1 MiB.

 ## Allocation